Biological network: Neuronal networks

 The complex interactions in the brain make it a perfect candidate to apply network theory.
 Neurons in the brain are deeply connected with one another, and this results in complex networks being present in the structural and functional aspects of the brain.
 For instance, small-world network properties have been demonstrated in connections between cortical regions of the primate brain or during swallowing in humans.
 This suggests that cortical areas of the brain are not directly interacting with each other, but most areas can be reached from all others through only a few interactions.

 Food webs

 All organisms are connected through feeding interactions.
 If a species eats or is eaten by another species, they are connected in an intricate food web of predator and prey interactions.
 The stability of these interactions has been a long-standing question in ecology.
 That is to say if certain individuals are removed, what happens to the network (i.e., does it collapse or adapt)?
 Network analysis can be used to explore food web stability and determine if certain network properties result in more stable networks.
 Moreover, network analysis can be used to determine how selective removals of species will influence the food web as a whole.
 This is especially important considering the potential species loss due to global climate change.

+Network medicine

+Graphs of Functional, Disease, and Topological Modules.

+Network medicine is an emerging field that applies network principles to understand the molecular basis of human disease.
+Instead of focusing on single genes or proteins, network medicine examines how diseases arise from small changes in complex biological networks, including protein-protein interaction networks, gene regulatory networks, and metabolic pathways.
+Within this framework, diseases are associated with specific “disease modules,” defined as groups of interconnected components whose collective dysfunction contributes to a pathological state.
+This network based perspective enables the identification of disease associated genes, the analysis of relationships between different diseases, and the development of therapeutic strategies that target multiple components of a biological system rather than a single molecule.
+Network medicine also supports approaches such as drug repurposing and the integration of large-scale omics data, providing a systems-level complement to traditional reductionist methods and contributing to advances in precision medicine.